| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 Lamar County Lake is a 68-acre lake located 8 miles west of Vernon on Alabama Highway 18, then 5 miles north off County Road 21.
 Phone No. (205) 695-8283.
 Call the Lake Manager for the most current operating times and days.

 Lee County Lake is a 130-acre lake located 6 miles southeast of Opelika.
 Take Alabama Highway 169 south from I-85 then 1 mile west on Lee County Road 146.
 Lee County Lake is the only Alabama State Public Fishing Lake with fishermen cabins and has a courtesy pier by the boat ramp.
 Phone No. (334) 750-0546.
 Call the office for the most current operating times and days.
+Closed pending the hiring of a Lake Manager.

 Leon Brooks Hines Lake-see Escambia County Lake-